Pocahaunted

-Pocahaunted (often shortened by the band to P-haunt) was a hypnagogic pop project based in Los Angeles, California founded in 2005 by Amanda Brown and Bethany Cosentino.
+Pocahaunted (often shortened by the band to P-haunt) was a psychedelic music project based in Los Angeles, California founded in 2005 by Amanda Brown and Bethany Cosentino.

 History

-Amanda Brown co-founded Not Not Fun Records in 2006; she and friend Bethany Cosentino (of Best Coast) formed the duo Pocahaunted the following year.
-The group has released over a dozen albums, a few EPs/singles, and several split releases, generally preferring the vinyl and cassette formats over compact disc.
-Their releases often have handmade/hand-painted artwork.
-The group has toured heavily since its inception and has had its music released by a wide array of experimental record labels, including ones based in Europe.
-They disbanded in August 2010.
+Amanda Brown founded Not Not Fun Records in 2005; she and friend Bethany Cosentino formed the duo Pocahaunted the following year after Brown had a dream about it.
+The group released nine albums, including collaborations with Robedoor, Cosentino's future Best Coast bandmate Bobb Bruno and Cameron Stallones aka Sun Araw.
+They also released numerous singles, EP's and cassette releases on Not Not Fun as well as on other labels including Troubleman Unlimited Records, Ecstatic Peace! and the Swedish imprint Release The Bats, generally preferring the vinyl and cassette formats over compact disc and often featuring handmade/hand-painted artwork.
+Cosentino left the group in 2010 to attend college in New York City, founding the duo Best Coast with Bobb Bruno while there.
+This necessitated a lineup overhaul, including the addition of Brown's husband Britt on guitar, as well as Diva Dompe (Blackblack), Leyna Noel Tilbor (Psychic Reality), and M. Geddes Gengras.
+The group disbanded in August 2010.

 Music

-Pocahaunted's sound has undergone many stylistic shifts.
+Pocahaunted's sound underwent many stylistic shifts.
 Their early music was primarily based on improvised drones and filled with disorienting reverb and dub production techniques.
-During this time, they often called themselves "The Olsen twins of drone," in a tongue-in-cheek manner.
-Cosentino left for New York City to focus on her sunshine pop project Best Coast ca. 2009, necessitating a lineup overhaul for Pocahaunted, including the addition of Brown's husband Britt Brown (a.k.a.
-Robedoor) on guitar, Diva Dompe (of Blackblack) on bass guitar and vocals, Leyna Noel Tilbor (Psychic Reality) on keyboards and vocals, and M. Geddes Gengras on drums.
-The band re-emerged in 2009 with a more upbeat, funk rock-based sound, while retaining dubby bass lines and a tribal overall sound.
+During this time, they often called themselves the "Olsen twins of drone", in a tongue-in-cheek manner.
+After Cosentino left, the new lineup re-emerged with a more upbeat, funk rock-based sound, while retaining dubby bass lines and a tribal overall sound.